11 Utah Scenic Byways for Leaf Peeping

 Interested in the best lesser-known terrain of Utah?

-Cutting through the heart of Utah, the Energy Loop: Huntington and Eccles Canyons National Scenic Byway captures the best of Utah’s high-alpine experience (think 10,000 feet high) as it meanders over the Wasatch Plateau among contrasting fields of yellow aspens and deep green conifers.
+Cutting through the heart of Utah, the Energy Loop: Huntington and Eccles Canyons National Scenic Byway in the Manti-La Sal National Forest captures the best of Utah’s high-alpine experience (think 10,000 feet high) as it meanders over the Wasatch Plateau among contrasting fields of yellow aspens and deep green conifers.
 Once a common thoroughfare for first generation coal miners and railroaders, this route affords 360-degree views of Mount Nebo and the San Rafael Swell, known as the Little Grand Canyon.

 If the weather is cooperating, take a brisk dive in a sparkling reservoir and continue on to Utah’s Castle Country to check out an active dinosaur quarry.
 The Cleveland-Lloyd Dinosaur Quarry preserves the most concentrated collection of Jurassic dinosaur bones on earth.
 More than 12,000 bones have been excavated, and several thousand more still remain.
 Learn more about this drive